 Social Media Accounts and More

-Illinois criminal background reports contain an individual’s entire criminal history.
+A report from a criminal background in Illinois contain an individual’s entire criminal history.
 The law allows any criminal activity that resulted in a conviction to be included in the report.
 Things like arrests, warrants, convictions, felonies, misdemeanors, and court dispositions will be on there.
 Other items such as arrests that did not result in a conviction or police reports and complaints will not be included.
-Only criminal convictions are included in an official criminal background check from the State Police.
+Only criminal convictions are included in an official Illinois criminal background check from the State Police.

 The state is a point of contact, and therefore gun dealers must contact the Department of State Police (“DSP”) for a full background check before transferring any firearms to potential buyers.
 The DSP does contact the FBI and use NICS as part of their process.
 The DSP will approve or deny each request within 24 hours for long guns and 72 hours for handguns.
 Private sales are not subject to a background check, but the seller must ask for and review the buyer’s Firearm Owner’s Identification card.
 So far this year, IL has processed 1,601,087 background checks for the purchase of guns in the state.

 On average 2,831,447 gun checks annually are being conducted through NICS in California.

 IL is a public record state, and per their Uniform Conviction Information Act (UCIA), they allow the general public access to criminal history records.
-Therefore, the laws governing how a background check can be used most often pertains to employment.
+Therefore, the Illinois background check laws governing how it can be used most often pertains to employment.

 Employers are not legally able to ask about someone’s criminal history until after they have determined if they are qualified for the job and scheduled for an interview.
 Additionally, employers are subject to two federal laws protecting applicants, and they are The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964.
 Both stipulate how a background report can be used and what is prohibited during pre-hiring screening.